v-machine/carcassonne/README.md

 ![](/demo/01_multi_players.gif)

+## Design Rationale
+The overall implementation follows the conventional Model-View-Controller (MVC) framework, where the model is responsible for the core logic of the game; the controller receives requests from users and modifies the model and the view renders the model data as graphical elements.

+The design of the object model follows closely the abstraction level of domain models in order to minimize the representational gap.
+Using the principle of encapsulation, each object has its internal data structure and an API for modifying those data.
+To account for various completion checking and scoring mechanisms for different features, the design employs a [strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern).
+Each feature type implements a common feature interface with different checking and scoring algorithms under the hood.
+The use of strategy pattern also decouples each features and accomodates extensibility when new features are to be added.

 ## Development Focus
 - A comprehensive development process of object-oriented analysis, design and implementation.
 - Practice articulating design goals, iterate design choices and use design patterns as appropriate.